atroxaper/p6-LogP6/README.md

 ## Default logger

-In any way you configured your cliches by the factory routines or configuration file or did not use non of them the `default cliche` will be in the logger library.
-Default cliche corresponds the following configuration:
+In any way you configured your cliches by the factory routines or configuration file or did not use non of them, the `default cliche` will be in the logger library.
+Default cliche corresponds to the following configuration:
 `cliche(:name(''), :matcher(/.*/), grooves => (writer(:name('')), filter(:name(''))))`.
+In other
-In another words, default cliche has empty string name, matches any trait, has only one groove with empty (uses all defaults) writer with empty string name and with empty (uses all defaults) filter with empty string name.
-It means, by default you do not need to configure nothing at all.
-But you can change the default cliche or default writer and filter by factory subroutines or in configuration file.
-Note that if `LogP6` library will not find cliche with matcher logger trait satisfies then an exception will be thrown.
+words, default cliche has an empty string name, matches any trait, has only one groove with empty (uses all defaults) writer with an empty string name and with empty (uses all defaults) filter with an empty string name.
+It means, by default, you do not need to configure anything at all.
+But you can change the default cliche or default writer and filter by factory subroutines or in the configuration file.
+Note that if the `LogP6` library does not find cliche with matcher logger trait satisfies, then an exception will be thrown.

 ## Change configuration

 Sometimes you may need to change logger configuration in runtime execution.
 It can be simply done by factory subroutines.
-After calling any factory subroutine all loggers for already used `logger traits` will be recreated and you can get it by `get-logger($trait)` sub.
-If your already got logger use synchronisation wrapper then the wrapper will sync the logger himself correspond its algorithm.
+After calling any factory subroutine, all loggers for already used `logger traits` will be recreated, and you can get it by `get-logger($trait)` sub.
+If you already got logger, use synchronization wrapper, then the wrapper will sync the logger himself correspond to its algorithm.

-Another way of change configuration is using configuration file modification.
-Changes in configuration file will be detected only if you already using any of synchronisation wrapper (in `defaults` or in one of `cliches`).
-After any change detection all already configured configuration will be dropped and created the new from the file.
+Another way of change configuration is by using configuration file modification.
+Changes in the configuration file will be detected only if you are already using any of the synchronization wrappers (in `defaults` or one of `cliches`).
+After any change detection, all already configured configuration will be dropped and created new from the file.

 # EXAMPLES

 Lets explore a few general use cases:

-## Use external library which uses LogP6
+## Use an external library that uses LogP6

-`LogP6` can be used during library development and a user of the library wants fully turn off any logs from the library.
-Lets imagine that all libraries loggers traits starts with `LIBNAME` letters.
-In such case we can create a `cliche` with corresponding `matcher` and empty `grooves` - all library logs will be dropped.
+`LogP6` can be used during library development, and a user of the library wants entirely turn off any logs from the library.
+Let's imagine that all library loggers' traits start with `LIBNAME` letters.
+In this case, we can create a `cliche` with corresponding `matcher` and empty `grooves` - all library logs will be dropped.

-In `Perl 6`:
+In `Raku`:

 ```perl6
 use LogP6 :configure;